WyattCast44/intro-to-programming/README.md

 ## Exceptions

  - Any libraries included in the source, not written by me, are governed by thier respective licenses.
- - The following files were not created by me and may be used in accordance with thier respective licences.
+For example:
     - `graphics.py`